jackdbd/zig-tour/slides/c-interop-step-0.md

 </Transform>

 <!--
-In gcc:
+In the gcc command:

--lm: links the math library
+- -lm: links the math library
--lcairo: links the cairo library
+- -lcairo: links the cairo library
--Wall: turns on all warnings (but it's not set by default) -->
+- -Wall: turns on all warnings (but it's not set by default) -->